Despite hacks, US is not looking for expanded domestic surveillance | ExBulletin

 Despite hacks, US is not looking for expanded domestic surveillance

-WASHINGTON (AP) The Biden administration does not plan to step up government surveillance of the U.S. internet even as foreign state-backed hackers and cybercriminals increasingly use it to evade detection, said Friday a senior administration official.
+WASHINGTON The Biden administration has no plans to step up government surveillance of the US Internet even as state-backed foreign hackers and cybercriminals increasingly use it to evade detection, a senior official said on Friday. responsible for administration.

 The official said the administration, aware of the implications that could arise on privacy and civil liberties, is not currently seeking additional authority to monitor US-based networks.
 Instead, the administration will focus on closer partnerships and better information sharing with private sector companies that already have wide visibility on the national internet, said the official, who spoke with journalists on condition of anonymity.